jiry17/PolyGen/README.md

 3. `KIntMin `: lower bound of the input.
 The default value is -50.
 4. `KIntMax `: upper bound of the input.
 The default value is 50.
 5. `KExampleLimit `: The limit of examples involves in the synthesizing process.
 The default value is 10000.
 6. `KRepeatNum `: the number of repetitions of each execution.
-The default value is 5.
+The default value is 1 for efficiency.
 Note that all the algorithms are random, the smaller this value is, the more volatile the result will be.
+Our experiment set this value as 5.

 The result of each single execution is cached in `exp/result_cache` .